 The City of Carlisle stands some seven miles south of the point at which the border between England and Scotland meets the Solway Firth.
-With a 2001 population of over 71,000 it is the largest settlement in Cumbria and is the administrative headquarters of both Cumbria County Council and Carlisle City Council.
+With a 2001 population of nearly 72,000 it is the largest settlement in Cumbria and is the administrative headquarters of both Cumbria County Council and Carlisle City Council.
 Today its importance as a Border City is enhanced by it being at the western end of important road and rail links across the country, as well as the main links south from Glasgow into England.

 Carlisle can trace its roots back to the establishment on a rise overlooking the flood plain of the River Eden, close to its confluence with the River Caldew, of a Roman fort during the winter of AD 72-3.
 The fort was used, abandoned and re-used on a number of occasions over succeeding decades, before it took on a much more permanent form early in the following century as the largest of the forts built along the line of Hadrian's Wall, which passed just half a mile to the north.
 The fort spawned a large civilian settlement, and the town that grew up here was called Luguvalium, the forerunner of Carlisle itself.

 The town survived the removal of central Roman authority in the early 400s, and by 685, when it was visited by St Cuthbert, it was under the control of the Kingdom of Northumbria.
 In the late 800s it fell to the Vikings.

 In 1092 the Normans under King William Rufus took steps to consolidate their hold on northern England.
 This involved suppressing local magnates whose loyalty to the English throne was suspect and their replacement with men whose loyalty was beyond question.
 He also ordered the building of a castle on the site of the earlier Roman fort.
 In 1122 King Henry I visited Carlisle and ordered the building of a stone castle, and stone walls to encircle the town.
 The structure that emerged forms the basis of the keep you can still see today.